 Do I have to apply for admission to the University of Maryland?

 Yes, you must apply to the University of Maryland to be considered for the Incentive Awards Program.
 You must submit a complete application by Nov.
 1 to be considered for the program.

-I do not attend a participating school.
+I do not attend a public high school in Baltimore City or Prince Georges County.
 Can I compete for an Incentive Award?